neiman3/datasheets/README.md

 # datasheets python script
-This script can import a CSV file or text file of part numbers and find their datasheets and descriptions from [AllDatasheet](https://www.alldatasheet.com).
+This script can import a CSV file or text file of part numbers and find their datasheets and descriptions from Octopart.

 ## Introduction
 This script uses AllDatasheet because it is very easy to scrape.